bkirankumar77/recipeAPI/README.md

 # ABN AMRO Recipe API -Assignment
-This is the assignment for Backe end  assessment from ABN AMRO
+This is the assignment for Backend  assessment from ABN AMRO

 To Run "build & tests" perform :